Library Services for Online Students

 - Oakton Library Call-Back Reference: Call 847.635.1644.
 Leave a call-back message for help by phone.

-All currently registered Oakton students are eligible to get a Library card/Student ID.
+When we reopen, all currently registered Oakton students are eligible to get a Library card/Student ID.

 On campus: Visit the Circulation Desk at either the Des Plaines or Skokie campus Library.
 Bring a driver's license, state ID, or Oakton course schedule.